Grand Central Terminal: Architecture

 Grand Central Terminal was designed in the Beaux-Arts style by Reed and Stem, which handled the overall design of the terminal, and Warren and Wetmore, which mainly made cosmetic alterations to the exterior and interior.
 Various elements inside the terminal were designed by French architects and artists Jules-Félix Coutan, Sylvain Salières, and Paul César Helleu.
 Grand Central has monumental spaces as well as meticulously crafted detail, especially on its facade, which is based on an overall exterior design by Whitney Warren.

 The terminal is widely recognized and favorably viewed by the American public.
-In America's Favorite Architecture, a 2006-07 public survey by the American Institute of Architects, respondents ranked it their 13th-favorite work of architecture in the country, and their fourth-favorite in the city and state after the Empire State Building, Chrysler Building, and St. Patrick's Cathedral.
-In 2013, historian David Cannadine described it as one of the most majestic buildings of the twentieth century and the American Society of Civil Engineers designated it a Historic Civil Engineering Landmark.
+In America's Favorite Architecture, a 2006–07 public survey by the American Institute of Architects, respondents ranked it their 13th-favorite work of architecture in the country, and their fourth-favorite in the city and state after the Empire State Building, Chrysler Building, and St. Patrick's Cathedral.
+In 2012, the American Society of Civil Engineers designated it a Historic Civil Engineering Landmark; one year later, historian David Cannadine described it as one of the most majestic buildings of the twentieth century.

 As proposed in 1904, Grand Central Terminal was bounded by Vanderbilt Avenue to the west, Lexington Avenue to the east, 42nd Street to the south, and 45th Street to the north.
 It included a post office on its east side.
 The east side of the station house proper is an alley called Depew Place, which was built along with the Grand Central Depot annex in the 1880s and mostly decommissioned in the 1900s when the new terminal was built.

 As first built, the station house measured about 722 ft along Vanderbilt Avenue (120 feet longer than originally planned) and 300 ft on 42nd Street.
 Floors above the first story are set back about 50 feet, making the rest of the station house originally measure 290 by 670 feet.
 The station is about 125 ft tall.